 COVID-19 is not a foodborne illness.
 Viruses need live cells to be their host!
 As long as the people who prepare your food are washing their hands and practicing safe food preparation, ordering food from restaurants does not put you at risk for COVID-19.
 Use safe delivery options that maintain social distancing recommendations.

 While COVID-19 and influenza are both types of viral infections, COVID-19 is different because it is new and spreading so rapidly.
 Unlike the flu, treatments and vaccines have not yet been developed for COVID-19.

 While many experience mild symptoms, some people have become VERY sick due to COVID-19.
 COVID-19 can affect people’s ability to breathe.

 The CDC has developed recommendations based on what has successfully reduced the spread of COVID-19 in other countries who experienced the effects of this pandemic earlier than the United States.
 It is important that we quickly learn from other countries’ experiences to keep as many people healthy as possible.

 During your cancer treatments, there may be times that your chemotherapy weakens your immune system.
 This can place you at higher risk for infections, including COVID-19.
 Patients with cancer or other serious health conditions may be at higher risk for developing complications or more severe illness.
 It is important to take precautions to minimize your risk of illness.
-The best way to prevent getting COVID-19 is by social distancing, washing your hands, disinfecting belongings and surfaces frequently, and wearing a mask as recommended.

 Young people can develop COVID-19 and spread the virus to others.
 While most people who have COVID-19 exhibit mild symptoms, some people exhibit very severe symptoms.
-Children and teens seem to be less likely to develop severe illness with COVID-19, but it can happen.